 I am sure that the future of the personal technology is wireless, and the AirPods, although not perfect, bring that future a little bit closer.

-In my experience, the AirPods sound exactly the same as the EarPods, and I am more than ok with it, because it is perfectly fine for the casual listening.
+In my experience, the AirPods sound the same as the EarPods, and I am more than ok with it because it is perfectly fine for casual listening.

 Amazingly simple, but somewhat limited functionality

 Simplicity is one of the best things about AirPods, but at the same time, it is also its weakness.
-Apart from the double tap to activate Siri or pause, there is no hardware controls.
-If you want to skip a track or turn the volume up, you have to ask Siri to do it for you, or do that manually on your device.
+Apart from the double tap to activate Siri or pause, there are no hardware controls.
+If you want to skip a track or turn the volume up, you have to ask Siri to do it for you or do that manually on your device.

-As for Siri, I surely use it more because of the AirPods, but since its introduction many years ago, Siri has barely improved compared to other AI assistants from Google and Amazon.
+As for Siri, I admittedly use it more because of the AirPods, but since its introduction many years ago, Siri has barely improved compared to other AI assistants from Google and Amazon.

 On the other hand, making and receiving calls on AirPods is surprisingly good.
-The microphones work great and I really like the sound quality I am able to get when making a call or recording a message using the AirPods.
+The microphones work great, and I like the sound quality I can get when making a call or recording a message using the AirPods.